 Trial rifles comes with handguards, upper receivers and aluminum stock coated in RAL8000 and Olive Green Cerakote.
 Lower receivers, folding stocks and pistol grips are solid black.

 At this moment, both rifles are in development phase.
 Both can shoot and are currently tested in-house.

-Weapon „in flesh” makes better sensation than in the photos.
-We have to admit that that project is simply pretty and can be liked.
-Ergonomically they are same as MSBS so there is no point to write here about how they are operated.
-Aluminum stock of 20-inch rifle is quite comfortable and can be adjusted in great range and additional monopod for stability can be attached.
-Unfortunately, we had no opportunity to shoot the rifles, but we count that in the future we will have opportunity to test it out on the range.
+We have to admit that the design is simply neat and can be liked.
+From the ergonomics side they are as same as MSBS so there is no point to how they work.
+Aluminum stock of 20-inch DMR is comfortable and can be adjusted in great range.
+Also, additional monopod for stability can be attached.
+Unfortunately, we had no opportunity to shoot, but we hope that in the future we will have opportunity to take them to the range.
 For now, we were told that they work well and there is not much to complain about.
-Well, we have to be patient and we count on the favor of the FB Łucznik-Radom in case of checking personally those rifles.
-Maybe till the end of 2018 or in the first quarter of 2019 engineers will successfully make prototype of both versions of MSBS-7,62N and conduct factory tests.
+Maybe in the end of 2018 or in the 1Q2019 the prototype MSBS-7,62N will be available for testing. and conduct factory tests.